45 W High St

 Recruit Officer Williams comes to us after serving in the United States Marine Corps.
 He is currently waiting to attend the academy at DOCJT.

 Beth is the face of the department.
-She our clerk and is also the departments ABC coordinator.
+She is the best Clerk EVER!

 INV Highbaugh is currently the departments ABC Investigator and serves as the Code Enforcement Officer.